nagasudhirpulla/taming_python/blog/skills/user_secrets_with_env_variables.md

 You can also edit or delete a system environment variable in the same manner

-### accessing system environment variable in python code
+### accessing system environment variables in python code

 ### Online Interpreter